dwbzen/music-framework/src/docs/KnownIssues_Enhancements.md

 starting with the specified root note(s) for each exported scale.
 The resulting musicxml file could then be<br>
 imported into MuseScore to hear how the scale(s) sound.<p>
 A further enhancement could add chords to scales of 8 notes or less.<p>

 * Add MelodyCollector and MelodyProducer to cp package.
 These will be the melody equivalents of HarmonyChordCollector and ChordProgressionProducer.<p>

 * Add an option for including rhythmic elements in MarkovChain creation for chords & melodies.<br>
 Essentially build Markov Chains on melody/chords alone, rhythm alone (i.e. durations), and melody/rhythm, chord/rhythm.<br>
 The result could be fed into a Producer.<p>

 * Add a musicXML to/from songJSON conversion.
 Recall that songJSON is an alternative to musicXML that consists of musical<br>
 elements only.
 That is, formatting is not included.
 This really simplifies creating song.json files which can be<br>
 the input to Collector/Producer processing.
 This could be done explicitly or implicitly when providing a musicXML<br>
 file for Collector/Producer processing.

+* Allow for occasional rests.
+There is a configuration parameter score.restProbability, given as %, but it's not currently used.<br>
+Instruments should have the ability to override this global value as in `<instrument_name>.restProbability`<br>
+For example `Flute.restProbability=15`

+## Refactor This
+* Simplify the instrument properties in orchestration.properties.
+The `music.instrument.` and `score.instrument` prefixes can be dropped.<br>
+For example, `music.instrument.Flute.instrument-sound` becomes `Flute.instrument-sound`<br>
+and `score.instruments.BassClarinet.class` is simply `BassClarinet.class`.
+Also the "vocal"  for SATB parts can also be dropped<br>
+so `music.instrument.vocal.Bass.midiProgram` becomes `Bass.midiProgram`.